Hard Skills vs Soft Skills: What’s the Difference? - HRDQ

 Hard Skills vs Soft Skills: What’s the Difference?

 Employees are usually hired because they possess certain qualities that make them the right candidates for the job.
-For instance, perhaps you’re looking for an individual with social media experience, great communication skills, and proficiency with Adobe.
-This list represents both the hard skills and soft skills you’d like your new hire to have!
-But what exactly are hard skills and soft skills, and what’s the difference between the two?
-Learn everything you need to know, below.
+For instance, you might be looking for someone with social media experience, strong communication skills, and proficiency in Adobe.
+This list already includes both hard and soft skills you’d like your new hire to have!
+But what exactly are hard vs soft skills, and what’s the difference between the two?
+What should you prioritize?

-Hard skills are abilities that are measurable and teachable.
+Hard skills are measurable, teachable abilities.
 On a resume, you might find someone’s hard skills listed as “technical skills” or “technical abilities.”

 Some examples of hard skills include: